Speakers will be notified early-December 2019.

 *or you may submit a video of a previously recorded presentation

-To make the valuable information from Build Business accessible to individuals who cannot attend the conference, Build Business educational sessions may be audio or video recorded and made available for purchase on CD‐ROM and/or via the Web after the conference.
+To make the valuable information from Build Business accessible to individuals who cannot attend the conference, Build Business educational sessions may be audio or video recorded and made available via the SMPS and Build Business websites and YouTube channel after the conference.
 This is an excellent opportunity for presenters as it expands their exposure to a greater audience.

 Submission of a session proposal in response to this RFP requires your acceptance of this requirement and conveys your permission to record your session if the conference planning committee selects it.

-Please contact Marci Thompson at SMPS with any questions about this process.
+Please contact Amanda Smith, vice president of knowledge and professional development, with any questions about this process.